Hasse-Schmidt derivations and locally trivial deformations in positive characteristic: Obstructions along small extensions

 This implies $f_{E^1\circ E^2}=f_{E^1}+ f_{E^2}$ and $\operatorname{ob}_\Phi(D^1\circ D^2)=\operatorname{ob}_\Phi(D^1)+\operatorname{ob}_\Phi(D^2)$, so that $\operatorname{ob}_\Phi$ is a group homomorphism.\end{proof}

 \begin{definition} Let $R$ be a $k$-algebra essentially of finite type and be a small extension.
 We define the \emph{obstruction module} along $\Phi$ to be the image of $\operatorname{ob}_\Phi$, which we denote by $\operatorname{Ob}^\Phi_R\subset T^1_{R/k}$.
-(At this point, it is a subgroup.
-We are going to see there is a module structure in Theorem \ref{artin obst theorem}.) \end{definition}
+(At this point, it is only a subgroup.
+We will see that there is a module structure in Theorem \ref{artin obst theorem}.) \end{definition}